-The accompanying financial statements have been prepared on the cash receipts and disbursements basis of accounting, which is a comprehensive basis of accounting other than generally accepted accounting principles.
+The accompanying financial statement has been prepared on the cash receipts and disbursements basis of accounting, which is a comprehensive basis of accounting other than generally accepted accounting principles.
 Under that basis, the only asset recognized is cash, and no liabilities are recognized.
 All transactions are recognized as either cash receipts or disbursements, and non-cash transactions are not recognized.
-The cash basis differs from generally accepted accounting principles primarily because the effects of interest earned, other receivables, and obligations unpaid at the date of the financial statements are not included in the financial statements.
+The cash basis differs from generally accepted accounting principles primarily because the effects of interest earned, other receivables, and obligations unpaid at the date of the financial statement are not included in the financial statements.

-VILLAGE OF ROBBINS MUNICIPAL ECONOMIC DEVELOPMENT FUND ACCOUNT SCHEDULE OF FINDINGS AND RESPONSES Year Ended December 31, 2009
+VILLAGE OF ROBBINS MUNICIPAL ECONOMIC DEVELOPMENT FUND ACCOUNT SCHEDULE OF FINDINGS AND RESPONSES Year Ended December 31, 2010

-FINDING NO. 09-1 Allocation of Interest (Repeated from 08-1 and 07-1)
+FINDING NO. 10-1 Allocation of Interest (Repeated from 09-1, 08-1, and 07-1)